threaming/ENCE464_FitnessMonitorV2/README.md

 ### I<sup>2</sup>C Implementation

 The I<sup>2</sup>C bus is implemented through a hardware abstraction layer.
 There are two tasks using the bus to acquire data from the IMU and the temperature sensor.
-The following swimlane diagram shows that the two tasks "superloop" and "temp_read" are synchronized through a blocking queue with one entry and thus the I<sup>2</sup>C hardware is protected from double access.
+The following swimlane diagram shows that the two tasks "superloop" and "read_temp" are synchronized through a blocking queue with one entry and thus the I<sup>2</sup>C hardware is protected from double access.
 For the sake of simplicity only the functions concerning the I<sup>2</sup>C bus are shown.

 ![Task which use the I2C Bus](i2c_task_distribution.jpg)

 This implementation is tested and doesn't lead to any issues in this implementation.
-However, it must be noted that this isn't a very robust implementation, especially if the codebase is refactored and updated in the future.
+However, it must be noted that this isn't a robust implementation, especially if the codebase is refactored and updated in the future.
 To better protect the hardware from simultaneous access, a mutex in the I<sup>2</sup>C module should be introduced.

 ## Application of static and dynamic analysis
 Analyses aspects of the design to guide decisions (Poorly/Satisfactorily/Proficiently)